The Bredesen Seven

 Seven Strategies to Optimize Brain Health

-Apollo Health subscribers have access to in-depth information and step-by-step instructions for all seven strategies.
-Here’s a brief synopsis of each, presented in order of importance. time the protocol feels overwhelming to you, please remember the B7.
-You needn’t worry about complicated roof repairs.
+Next time the protocol feels overwhelming to you, please remember the B7.
 It’s just seven simple strategies — a different way of eating, living, and being — that creates neuroplasticity and leads to overall health optimization and improved cognition.

 Nutrition